unboxedtechnology/team/exceptions.md

     }

 ### Document the exceptions you will be throwing from your API.
+### Treat exceptions as part of your APIcontract.
-Only catch documented exceptions.
+### Only catch documented exceptions.

     /// <summary>
     /// Abbey is this the right format?